zhanglinzi-lynn/MCMLP/README.md

 ### usage

-Applying the models on the electricity dataset used in the article.
+Applying the models on the toy dataset used in the article.